Karan5807/JavaScript_Interview_Topics/README.md

    cd interview-topics

-2. Explore each folder and start prepping!
+2. Explore each folder and start prepping!.

 3.Contributions are welcome – feel free to submit PRs with new questions or improvements.